-If you haven’t done this, you should visit 6 step start up journey on the Jersey Business website.
-Steps 1 to 3 on their website can help you think about what you need to consider before you decide on your business structure.
+If you haven’t done this, you should visit Starting your business on the Jersey Business website.
+This will give you guidance on what you need to consider as you decide on whether or not to start a business.

 Step 1: Decide on your business structure

 The first step is to decide on your business structure.
 You need to decide on your structure before you progress to step 2.

 Most businesses register as a sole trader, partnership or limited company:

 Most start-up and small businesses find setting up as a sole trader the best option.
 As a sole trader you're self-employed and may trade in your own name or register a business name.
 You can employ staff and you’re personally responsible for your business’s debts.